THRASTRO/sofa.js/docs/iau.apio13.md

-9)  In cases where the caller wishes to supply his own Earth rotation information and refraction constants, the function iauApc can be used instead of the present function.
+9)  In cases where the caller wishes to supply his own Earth rotation information and refraction constants, the function Apc can be used instead of the present function.

 10) This is one of several functions that inserts into the astrom structure star-independent parameters needed for the chain of